GRAFT: Decoupling Ranking and Calibration for Survival Analysis: The Gated Residual AFT Model

 \subsection{Feature Selection with Stochastic Gates}

-To achieve sparsity and identify relevant features in high-dimensional or noisy settings, we integrate Stochastic Gates (STG) \citep{yamada2020}, directly into the model architecture.
+To achieve sparsity and identify relevant features in noisy or high-dimensional settings, we integrate Stochastic Gates (STG) \citep{yamada2020}, directly into the model architecture.
 STG uses a continuous relaxation of Bernoulli random variables based on Gaussian distributions to learn a probabilistic binary mask over the input features.

 For the $j$-th feature index (where $j \in \{1, \dots, p\}$), we follow the generating process